thegworld/gtx-browser/testing/libfuzzer/getting_started.md

-# Getting started with fuzzing in Chromium
+# Getting started with fuzzing in GTx Browser

 This document walks you through the basic steps to start fuzzing and suggestions for improving your fuzz targets.
 If you're looking for more advanced fuzzing